Emerson1337/clean-architecture-nestjs/README.md

 There are two ways to run the project:

+For these two ways, you have to run `npm install` on the source of the project `./` .

+- Frontend
+- backend
+- package.json

+run npm install here.

 1. You will only need Docker and Docker-compose installed on your local machine.

    Commands needed: